 passes per semester.
 Passes are purchased on a first come, first served basis.
 Please

-July (fall passes) and the end of November (spring passes).
+beginning of July (fall passes) and the end of November (spring passes).

 - Occupational Therapy, Pharmacy, and Physical Therapy Students: Review Your Program's

 Essential Functions / Technical Standards If you are an Occupational Therapy, Pharmacy, or Physical Therapy student, review the Essential Functions/Technical Standards before the semester begins.